Forests of Kosovo: Protected areas

 Around 4.39% of Kosovo's territory are law protected parks.
 There are a total of 97 protected areas, which consist of natural reserves, regional parks, natural monuments and national parks.
 The largest protected area is the complex of Sharr Mountains with a total surface of 60,000 hectares (148,300 acres) and there have been plans to declare the Albanian Alps as a national park.

 Inhabited forests

-There are some settlements in the forests of Kosovo, the most noteworthy ones being located in southwestern Kosovo, more precisely in the Šar Mountains and Prokletije.
-Municipalities such as Štrpce, Junik and Dragaš are located close to forested areas, therefore there are several smaller surrounding localities that entirely lie on forests.
+There are some settlements in the forests of Kosovo, the most noteworthy ones being located in southwestern Kosovo, more precisely in the Šar Mountains and Accursed Mountains.
+Municipalities such as Štrpce, Junik and Dragash are located close to forested areas, therefore there are several smaller surrounding localities that entirely lie on forests.
 Additionally, there are many other villages and townships in other parts of Kosovo that are partly located in the woods.
 This, however, is changing due to the high rate of urbanization and deforestation for agricultural purposes.
 The municipality of Leposavić is also located close to the woodlands of Kopaonik, thus the surrounding villages can serve as yet other examples of inhabited Kosovar forests.